Kennedy Aisle: Janet or Jean Stewart, Lady Bargany

-Gilbert's wife, Janet Stewart, Lady Bargany was a sister of Lord Ochiltree and a younger daughter of Andrew, Master of Ochiltree and his wife, Margaret Stewart, Mistress of Ochiltree.
-Janet was a maiden or Lady in Waiting in the household of Queen Anne of Denmark, wife of King James IV of Scotland.
-Janet's mother had been a senior lady in waiting.
-Janet is also referred to as Lady Bargany as 'Janet Stewart'.
-She had married Gilbert circa 1586.
+Gilbert married Janet Stewart, Lady Bargany in 1597.
+She was a sister of Lord Ochiltree and a younger daughter of Andrew, Master of Ochiltree and his wife, Margaret Stewart, Mistress of Ochiltree.
+Janet and her sisters were maidens or ladies in waiting in the household of Queen Anne of Denmark, wife of James VI of Scotland.
+Janet's mother was the senior lady in waiting.
 The couple had a son, Thomas, Master of Bargany and Ardstinchar and two daughters who died young.

-Janet died of a fever, possibly tuberculosis, on 16 August 1605 at Stilton in England and her body was brought to lie next to her husband at St John's, the old Kirk of Ayr prior to their joint funeral on 15 December 1605.
+Janet died of a fever, possibly tuberculosis, on 16 August 1605 at Stilton, after consulting the queen's physician Martin Schöner in London about her consumption.
+Her body was brought to lie next to her husband at St John's, the old Kirk of Ayr prior to their joint funeral on 15 December 1605.
 The funeral was attended by many of the nobility such as the Earls of Eglinton, Abercorn, and Winton.

 The funeral

-Taking place on 15 September 1605 “.. the procession which accompanied the remains from Ayr to Ballantrae numbered one thousand gentlemen on horseback. including three Earls and many Lords and Barons.
-A nephew of the slain Ardstinchar bore the banner of revenge; on which was painted a picture of the Laird and the motto ‘ Judge and revenge my cause, O Lord’.
+Taking place on 15 September 1605, "... the procession which accompanied the remains from Ayr to Ballantrae numbered one thousand gentlemen on horseback. including three Earls and many Lords and Barons.
+A nephew of the slain Ardstinchar bore the banner of revenge; on which was painted a picture of the Laird and the motto 'Judge and revenge my cause, O Lord'.
 A vast concourse of people attended the funeral ceremonies at Ballantrae" with a thousand gentlemen on horseback.